mikeraab/docker001/Participant-Guide.md

 This will trigger a new automated build in Docker Hub, which will run the Dockerfile, which incorporates the new changes in index.html as part of the build process.

+> *Note - if the automated build does not happen automatically, you can just use the "Trigger" button in the Build Settings tab to start an image build.

 <img src=images/github-dockerhub_3.jpg />